Dhananjay013/SecureNet/ml_model/README.md

-# ML Model
+# Maching Learning model
 ## Overview
-This project focuses on detecting malicious software in Portable Executable (PE) files by employing machine learning techniques.
-By leveraging a hybrid static malware analysis approach—combining PE header data, byte-n-grams, and opcode-n-grams features—we aim to enhance cybersecurity defenses.
-The trained model identifies whether a given PE file is malicious or benign.
+This module contributes to malware detection in Portable Executable (PE) files using machine learning techniques.
+It utilizes a hybrid static analysis approach—integrating PE header data, byte-n-grams, and opcode-n-grams features—to strengthen threat detection capabilities.
+The trained model helps classify PE files as either malicious or benign, aiding in proactive cybersecurity defense.

 ## Project Resources
 ### Datasets